Why Zinner & Co. & Cleveland, Ohio?\

 This “Roller Coaster Capital of the World” and its many nearby indoor waterparks are only an hour’s drive away.

-The Cleveland Horseshoe Casino, based in the historic Higbee’s Department Store right in the heart of Cleveland, became the first full-service gambling facility in the state on its May 2012 opening.
+The Cleveland Horseshoe Casino, based in the historic Higbee’s Department Store right in the heart of Cleveland, became the first full-service gambling facility in the state when it opened in 2012.

 And so much more...

-For daytime and family-friendly activities, there is an emerald necklace of parks and public spaces that surround the “Forest City,” as well as the newly-opened Greater Cleveland Aquarium and a world-class zoo that is home to more than 3,000 animals.
+For daytime and family-friendly activities, there is an emerald necklace of parks and public spaces that surround the “Forest City,” as well as the Greater Cleveland Aquarium and the world-class Cleveland Metroparks Zoo, home to more than 3,000 animals.

 Northeast Ohio is picturesque 365 days a year, providing four distinct and vivid seasons.
 During the summer, there are many white sand beaches along the lakefront for swimming and water-related activities.